-Reality: Maybe that was true back in the day, but an entrepreneurial mindset and business savvy are vital for the modern yoga teacher.
+Reality: Maybe that was true back in the day, but a combination of an entrepreneurial mindset and being business savvy are both vital skills for the modern yoga teacher.
 Once you start thinking like an entrepreneur, the doors of opportunity into the yoga world swing wide open.

 How can you capitalize on your unique skills and build a mini yoga empire that inspires, connects, and helps others?
 How can you use your teaching experience to make money outside of the classroom?